5queezer/docker-wordpress-xdebug/README.md

 # docker-wordpress-xdebug
 A dockerized Wordpress environment with Xdebug and subsites for development.
-Do not use in production.

 # prerequisites
 - docker